Vanos2002/TW_JF_method_comparison/README.md

 The figure below shows $|\Delta p(\varphi_\mathrm{end})|$ vs $\varepsilon$ for the three pairwise comparisons.
 <img width="1088" height="840" alt="Screenshot 2026-06-29 at 11 54 50" src="https://github.com/user-attachments/assets/d097e7fa-c866-4a78-91d2-616512a6129b" />

+The deviation from ε⁵ at small ε is not a physical effect but a consequence of the integrator tolerance, and it actually confirms the result: the two implementations are in close numerical agreement at 4.5PN that their difference becomes unresolvable below a certain ε.

 | Comparison | Observed scaling | Interpretation |
 |---|---|---|